Skip to main content

 Perform a dry-run to see the changes without applying them.

-jssg test Test a jssg codemod using before/after fixtures.
+jssg test Test a JS ast-grep(jssg) codemod using before/after fixtures.

 codemod_file